Or search: cornell.edu

 Requirements

-• Must be a J.D. student
+• Must be a current J.D. student at Cornell Law School

 • Must have access to transportation for court appearances